Bisque-IO/bop/docs/aof2/aof2_design_next.md

 **Current sealed pointer**
 - `segments/current.sealed` stores `{segment_id, durable_bytes, coordinator_watermark}` for the latest acknowledged seal.
 - The pointer file is updated atomically via a temp-file + rename sequence once the footer and fsync succeed, giving restart a constant-time jump to the live sealed tail.
+- Tier1 tracks a `NeedsRecovery` residency state for warm artifacts that fail to materialize.
+When the warm file is missing, the cache logs `HydrationFailed`, queues a Tier2 fetch, and keeps the entry pinned until the fetch-complete event logs `HydrationDone` and returns the entry to `StagedForTier0`.

 ## 4. Core Components
 ### 4.1 `AofManager`